Zycarsus/WEDLtemp/README.md

 In order to use WEDL, you must first run  WEDL.exe.
 Commands are passed to WEDL via a command.txt file within the directory of the application.
 Valid commands are: "start" "pause" "bookmark" "stop" "provider".

 ## start
+ start
-"start" will start the event logging cycle with your specified providers and formats (defaults are specified within the config.cfg).
+will start the event logging cycle with your specified providers and formats (defaults are specified within the config.cfg).
 *NOTE: A bookmark is place at the beginning of the events that you recorded by default.

 ## pause